RyanFrantz/ryanfrantz.github.io/_posts/2023-07-12-just-buy-it-already.md

 ### Authentication

 This problem space requires deep and often estoteric knowledge.
-And it is difficult to get right.
+It is difficult to get right.
 And it is _so_ important to the customer's on-boarding experience.

 - Password-hashing (still a problem!)